Important dates and information about the valuation protest process

 The protest must be made in writing.
 After the informal hearings, there are no face-to-face meetings.
 Deliver or mail to:Douglas County Board of Equalization

-You can also file online — but only until June 21.
+You can also file online.
 Visit the Douglas County Board of Equalization website for more information: www.boardofequalization.org

 Sarpy County property owners can meet with referees.
 You'll find protest forms and other information at www.sarpy.com/boe.
 You can fill out the form online, but you have to print it out and mail or deliver to this address:Sarpy County Clerk